 Learn how to perform an effective root cause analysis in cases where falls are unwitnessed in senior care facilities.

-Adverse consequences of falls lead to decreased quality of life, increased risk of death, decreased function, injuries, and an increase in the fear of falling.
-RCA or root cause analysis is an investigative process for us to find out what happened, why it happened and to determine what can be done to prevent it from happening again.
+Adverse consequences of falls lead to decreased quality of life, increased risk of death, decreased function, injuries and an increase in the fear of falling for nursing home residents.
+RCA, or root cause analysis, is an investigative process for the primary care provider to find out what happened, why it happened and to determine what can be done in terms of preventive measures to stop it from happening again.

-The CDC states that around 36 million falls are reported among older adults each year, resulting in over 32,000 fall-related deaths.
-Of these falls, 94% of them are thought to be unwitnessed.
-So, if no one saw it happen, how can you get to the cause?
-Learn what to look for, what questions to ask, and how to use documentation to support an effective root cause analysis in this useful, bite-sized article.
+The Centers for Disease Control states that around 36 million falls are reported among older adults each year, resulting in over 32,000 fall-related deaths.
+Of these falls, 94% are thought to be unwitnessed.
+So, if no one saw it happen, how can you get to the root cause?
+Learn what to look for, what questions to ask, and how medical professionals can use documentation to support an effective root cause analysis in this useful, bite-sized article.

 What is an unwitnessed fall?